cvisb/cvisb_data/README.md

 ## Website and API
 The front-end of the data portal is built off of Angular and Angular Universal; code is available in the [sample_viewer](https://github.com/cvisb/cvisb_data/tree/master/sample-viewer) folder.
-The backend is built off of the [BioThings SDK] and Elasticsearch; code is contained in the [sample_viewer_api](https://github.com/cvisb/cvisb_data/tree/master/sample-viewer-api) folder.
+The backend is built off of [BioThings SDK](https://biothingsapi.readthedocs.io/en/latest/) and Elasticsearch; code is contained in the [sample_viewer_api](https://github.com/cvisb/cvisb_data/tree/master/sample-viewer-api) folder.

 ## Terms and Disclaimer
 Please note that the data in the portal is still based on work in progress and should be considered preliminary.
 If you intend to include any of these data in publications, please let us know – otherwise please feel free to download and use without restrictions.
 We have shared this data with the hope that people will download and use it, as well as scrutinize it so we can improve our methods and analyses.
 Please contact us if you have any questions or comments (info@cvisb.org).
 [Full Terms of Use](https://data.cvisb.org/terms)